Mindanao brown dove

 The Mindanao brown dove (Phapitreron brunneiceps) is a threatened species of bird in the family Columbidae.
 It is endemic to forests on the Philippine islands of Mindanao and Basilan, but it has not been recorded from the latter island since 1937.
+On Mindanao, it is typically found in tropical moist montane forest.
 It is threatened by habitat loss and hunting.
 Until recently, it was considered conspecific with the Tawitawi brown dove and collectively called the dark-eared brown dove.

-Description
+Description and taxonomy

 Ebird describes it as "A medium-sized dove of forest from the lowlands to middle elevations in the mountains.
 Dark brown above, with a brown head, purplish iridescence on the back of the neck and upper back, grayish underparts, pale buff under the base of the tail, and a pale gray tail tip".

 Adults look similar to amethyst brown dove and white-eared brown dove but are distinguishable by a brown crown, vinous-gray belly, buff undertail-coverts and less olive back.
 Generally brown-colored, these medium-sized birds have a glossy reddish-violet patch on sides of the neck and warm, dark brown upper parts.
 Additional distinguishing features include a slightly darker nape compared to the crown, a narrow dark streak under the eye, black bill, dark pink feet with brown nails and iris that is orange-red in color.

-Based on size, the amethyst brown dove is the largest of the three, followed by the Mindanao brown dove and the white-eared brown dove being the smallest.
+Based on size, the amethyst brown dove is the largest of the three, followed by the Mindanao brown dove and the white-eared brown dove the smallest.
 It is very distinct from the Tawitawi brown dove as it is much darker and lacks the peach of the Tawitawi brown dove.

-Its call is an accelerating series of identically pitched notes, “wup-pup-pup-pu-pu-pu-pu,” reminiscent of a ping-pong ball falling on a table.
+Its call is an accelerating series of identically pitched notes, "wup-pup-pup-pu-pu-pu-pu", reminiscent of a ping-pong ball falling on a table.

+Ecology and behavior

+Almost nothing is known about this species but it is pressumed to be a frugivore feeding on seeds and fruits.
+In the early 20th century, its nest was described to be a typical dove nest of loosely arranged sticks.
+The nest was said to contain 2 chicks.
+Otherwise, there is no data on the breeding habits of this rare species.

-Conservation Status
+Conservation status

 It occurs in tropical moist lowland forest and tropical moist low-montane forest typically at a range of 900 to 2,000 meters above sea level but there are sparse records way below at 150 m.
 It occurs in humid interiors and dense secondary forest.
 It is not clear if the species makes seasonal or altitudinal movements, but both are considered likely on a local scale.